 - Multiple PRAXIS workshops were offered to candidates, addressing all content areas.
-Also, the university partnered with the Natchitoches Parish Library to offer access to Learning Express, a source for PRAXIS test preparation to support candidate learning and their ability to meet SLO 1. - Faculty added resources related to addressing Diversity to Early Childhood coursework, helping them achieve SLO 2.

-- Content addressing Professionalism was added to Early Childhood courses to facilitate candidates' professional dispositions and enhance their ability to meet SLO 3. - Faculty increased course content on Differentiation and added two professional development sessions in ECED 5580 Early Childhood Practicum: Performance Based Assessment and Documentation to provide learner support and help them meet SLO 4. - Faculty increased focus on research writing and on APA format in courses taken prior to EDUC 5950 Research Problems, and sample papers and additional online resources were shared with candidates to support student learning and to help them achieve SLO 5. - Service learning components were added to each Early Childhood course in the program.
+Also, the university partnered with the Natchitoches Parish Library to offer access to Learning Express, a source for PRAXIS test preparation to support candidate learning and their ability to meet SLO 1. - Faculty added resources related to addressing demonstrating knowledge of students, managing classroom procedures, managing student behavior, organizing physical space, engaging students in learning, using questioning and discussion techniques and using assessment in instruction to coursework, helping them achieve SLO 2. - Content addressing Professionalism, motivation and passion for teaching was added to Education courses to facilitate candidates' professional dispositions and enhance their ability to meet SLO 3. - Faculty increased course content on Differentiation, Higher Order Thinking, and Instructional Planning and increased opportunities for student to practice Reflecting on Instruction to provide learner support and help them meet SLO 4. - Faculty increased focus on research writing and on APA format in courses taken prior to EDUC 5480, Research Based Decision Making in Education, and sample papers and additional online resources were shared with candidates to support student learning and to help them achieve SLO 5. - Service learning components were added to select courses in the Elementary Education program.